ArcQ/kf-game-engine/README.md

 CharEntity: A playable entity that is a character type with sprite and pos attributes

 You will need to define a characterdict, use createCharacters(config, charFactoryDict)

+For use development use locally in other libraries:

+lerna bootstrap --npm -client=yarn lerna link yarn in each package

+yarn link package in dependent project